Vinicius-dcs/react-redux-example/README.md

 # React Redux Example

-Project using React and Typescript to create a photos album.
+Project using React and Typescript to create a example of redux.

 ### Requirements
 - Node 18.9+